-There's a ton to look forward to in the month of December.
-For one, it's the final month of 2017, which was somehow more intense and exhausting than 2016.
-Secondly, a great distraction from the events of this year is immersing oneself in holiday cheer: eggnog, decorations, and of course the movies.
-A classic is the 2003 film Elf starring Will Ferrell.
+As we prepare ourselves for a month of immersing oneself in holiday cheer, eggnog, decorations, and of course the movies, including one of the most beloved classics, 2003's Elf starring Will Ferrell.
 So how can you watch Elf this holiday season?
-Unfortunately, it's not as easy to stream as I would like, but there are still a variety of ways you can get your fill of Christmas cheer with your favorite elf of all time: Buddy.
+Unfortunately, it's not as easy to stream as you may have hoped, but there are still a variety of ways you can get your fill of Christmas cheer with Buddy the elf.

-I hate to be the bearer of bad news, but Elf is not on Netflix.
-I feel like it should be law at this point to put every staple Christmas movie on the streaming platform for at least the month of December, but I digress.
-It's also not coming to Netflix in December at any point in time, which is bummer.
-Hulu is the same situation; it's not on the streaming site nor is Elf coming to Hulu in December.
+I hate to be the bearer of bad news, but Elf is not on Netflix, Amazon Prime Video, or on Hulu.
 While that makes watching Elf in time for the holidays a little more complicated than "Netflix and spaghetti breakfast," that doesn't mean it's impossible.
 Here are a few ways Elf fans can watch the Christmas classic this year:

 If all else fails, there's always trusty YouTube to bring viewers their favorite moments from Elf.
-Get your fill of the highlights or watch them over and over after you've already rewatched on Freeform, in theaters, and/or on streaming.
-I know no matter how I watch Elf, it'll remain in my holiday movie rotation for years to come.
+Get your fill of the highlights or watch them over and over after you've already rewatched on TV, in theaters, and/or on streaming.

 Don't let this year be the one year where you miss out on watching this silly, classic movie.
 Although you might not be able to find it during one of your late night channel surfing sessions, you'll still be able to see it sometime this holiday season.
 Now that is a reason to get put on the nice list.